-Excused Absences: Absences should be cleared through the principal's office in advance whenever possible.
-An absence or tardy, even by parent approval, may not be excused.
+Excused Absences: Absences must be cleared through the principal's office in advance whenever possible.
+An absence or tardy, even by parent approval, may not be excused unless it is specifically excused by board policy.
 Please call the High School Office at 402-643-2988 before 9:00 am to report a student absence.
+Below are the only absences which can be excused, unless otherwise permitted by board policy, this handbook, or state law: